The European Section has three objectives:

 - Adds value to the CV, it can make the difference during the review of the student’s file for post-Bac admission.

-- Students should have a solid base and good level of Portuguese; the will to deepen their command of the language and knowledge of the diverse cultures of Lusophone countries.
+- Students should have a solid base and good level of English; the will to deepen their command of the language and knowledge of the diverse cultures of Anglo-Saxon countries.

-- It is also fundamental that the students be interested in History and Geography, since they will work a part of the French History and Geography program in Portuguese.
+- It is also fundamental that the students be interested in the life sciences, since they will work a part of the French SVT or SES program (Life and Earth Sciences) in English.

 - They should be motivated, ready to take on a greater work load and demonstrate interest in questions of current events.